StefanOltmann/mines/README.md

 ## Licenses

-Mines is distributed under the GNU General Public License (GPL), guaranteeing the community the freedom to use, modify, and share the software.
+Mines is licensed under the GNU Affero General Public License (AGPL), ensuring the community's freedom to use, modify, and distribute the software.

 Icons are sourced from Google Material Design.